Use field lookups to add information to your events

 File-based and external lookups can also be time-based (or temporal), if the field matching depends on time information (a field in the lookup table that represents the timestamp).

-To Configure a time-based lookup, specify the Name of the time field.
+To Configure a time-based lookup, select Configure time-based lookup, then specify the Name of the time field.
 You can also specify a strptime format for this time information and offsets for the time matching.

 Include advanced options